supahero1/shnet/docs/c/tcp.md

 the underlying queue's unused data chunks to decrease memory usage.
 If you know what you are doing, you can set `socket.dont_autoclean` to `1` to disable this behavior, possibly bringing some performance gains depending on the usage case.
+The send data storage is located at `socket.queue`.
+You will likely need to periodically clean it up by yourself.
+See `docs/c/storage.md` for more info.

 There are also a few miscellaneous functions that clients can utilise.